ranjeet25/medibook/README.md

-# medibook
+# Medipoint
-A web application to book appointments directly from your comfortzone
+A health related portral where you can book appointments for doctor visit , Blood test, Xray test etc , Buy medicine and other facilities.